-To be honest, I was most nervous about the epidural.
-Thankfully, I had a fantastic anesthesiologist on my team and I experienced only a slight burning feeling when the needle went in.
+I was most nervous about the epidural.
+Thankfully, I had a fantastic anesthesiologist on my team, and I experienced only a slight burning feeling when the needle went in.

 The hospital I delivered in had moms recover in the same room we’d sleep in for two nights.
-I liked that because I was exhausted and wanted to get comfortable and stay put.
+I liked that because I was exhausted and wanted to stay put.

 It’s essential to stay ahead of your pain and take medications as instructed to help your body heal and recover as quickly as possible.
 I ended up not needing any prescription-grade pain medications throughout my entire recovery, but there’s no shame in asking for what you need to feel comfortable.

-Also, you will have a catheter placed.
+Just a heads up, as with any epidural, you will have a catheter placed.
 Don’t be scared – your doctor or nurse will insert it after your epidural has started working, and the removal is a quick pinch.
-The plus side is that you don’t have to get up to pee every few hours!
+The plus side is that you don’t have to get up to pee every few hours.

-Pro tip: put a drop of peppermint essential oil (this is the brand I use) in the toilet after they remove your catheter.
-The peppermint will help to relax your bladder enough so you can urinate without assistance.
+Pro tip: you will have to “prove” your bladder can function without the catheter after it’s removed.
+This can be tricky for some.
+To help, put a drop of peppermint essential oil (the brand I use) in the toilet to help to relax your bladder enough so you can urinate without assistance.

-This trick saved me from getting another catheter inserted!
-It’s a strange feeling, but your bladder has to learn how to work again, and you can’t feel it filling up like you usually do.
+The peppermint trick saved me from getting another catheter inserted.
+It’s a strange feeling, but your bladder has to learn how to work again, and you can’t feel it filling up with urine like you usually can.

 Helpful tips for keeping comfortable after your c-section:

-- Have protein drinks (I loved these) in the fridge to sip on when your nurse clears you to eat
+- Have protein drinks (I loved these) to sip on when your nurse clears you to eat

 - Take pain medicine before you feel discomfort to help speed recovery